jishk11/Tutorial-Bot-in-Discord-JS/Episode 2 - Basic Command Handler/README.md

 <u>**Note:** <u>
   - This video (and all the other videos in this series) were made using Discord js v12 and they _won't_ work with Discord js v13.
      - By default when you install Discord js, it comes with v13.
 So if you're encountering any errors such as `throw new TypeError ('CLIENT_MISSING_INTENTS');` or `SyntaxError: Unexpected token '??='`, this is because you are using Discord js v13 which won't work with this code.
-        - So to fix the problem, check out the solution I posted [here](https://github.com/jishk11/Tutorial-Bot-in-DiscordJS/tree/main/Episode%201%20-%20Basics).
+        - So to fix the problem, check out the solution [here](https://github.com/jishk11/Tutorial-Bot-in-DiscordJS/tree/main/Episode%201%20-%20Basics).

+### Got Questions?
+Feel free to leave a comment on my YouTube video about your question/concern!